readysettech/docs-old/docs/reference/query-support.md

 - `BOOL`
 - `CHAR`
-    - ReadySet will parse, but ignores, the optional length field
+    - ReadySet will parse, but ignores, the optional length field.
 - `VARCHAR`
-    - ReadySet will parse, but ignores, the optional length field
+    - ReadySet will parse, but ignores, the optional length field.
 - `INT`
-    - ReadySet will parse, but ignores, the optional padding field
+    - ReadySet will parse, but ignores, the optional padding field.
 - `INT UNSIGNED`
-    - ReadySet will parse, but ignores, the optional padding field
+    - ReadySet will parse, but ignores, the optional padding field.
 - `BIGINT`
-    - ReadySet will parse, but ignores, the optional padding field
+    - ReadySet will parse, but ignores, the optional padding field.
 - `BIGINT UNSIGNED`
-    - ReadySet will parse, but ignores, the optional padding field
+    - ReadySet will parse, but ignores, the optional padding field.
 - `SMALLINT`
-    - ReadySet will parse, but ignores, the optional padding field
+    - ReadySet will parse, but ignores, the optional padding field.
 - `SMALLINT UNSIGNED`
-    - ReadySet will parse, but ignores, the optional padding field
+    - ReadySet will parse, but ignores, the optional padding field.
 - `BLOB`
 - `LONGBLOG`
 - `MEDIUMBLOB`